Weeds and Japanese knotweed

 This guide can help identify Japanese knotweed.

-Economic - Japanese knotweed causes damage to buildings, roads, and river and canal banks, plus the cost of disposal.
-Eradicating it from construction sites can cost well over £1,000 per m2 and as the soil containing it is considered ‘contaminated waste’.
+- Economic - Japanese knotweed causes damage to buildings, roads, and river and canal banks, plus the cost of disposal.
+Eradicating it from construction sites can cost well over £1,000 per square metre as the soil containing it is considered ‘contaminated waste’.
 When you have treated weeds, the soil contaminated with persistent chemicals, such as herbicides that do not break down, may be a hazardous waste.

 Research has found that whilst knotweed is capable of damaging buildings, this tends to occur due to an existing weakness or defect (study by Aecom and the University of Leeds).

 It is not an offence to have Japanese knotweed on your land and there is no legal requirement to control it if it remains on your own land, however, the following legal issues apply: